 These neurons are ultimately key to socialization.
 In fact, these are the neurons that help us build our social skills.
 They are the exact same neurons that lead a baby to smile when we smile.

 If we have a closer circle of friends or loved ones who have habits that can derail our change, we are likely to revert back.
-That’s why if we attempt to give up smoking and our partner still smokes, it can be really hard to stay committed.
+That’s why if we attempt to give up smoking, and our partner still smokes, it can be really hard to stay committed.

 Conscious awareness of this is essential.
 If you want to sustainably achieve change, surround yourself with like-minded people as much as possible.

-Behaviour change isn’t hard; it just isn’t easy when it’s attempted without the awareness of neuroscience.
+Behavior change isn’t hard; it just isn’t easy when it’s attempted without the awareness of neuroscience.

 Give yourself a break and notice the improvements you do make step by step.
 Be flexible as you go and learn from your mistakes.